cysouw/diathesis/text/c02_case.md

 ### [ A | D ] Accusative-to-dative

-A few experiencer verbs with an original accusative argument are currently considered rather old-fashioned in German [@Next a].
-Instead of the original accusative sometimes they are attested with a dative [@Next b].
-Note that some of these verbs also have a governed preposition [@Next c] and a reflexive alternation [@Next d].
+A few experiencer verbs with an original accusative argument are currently considered rather old-fashioned in German [@next a].
+Instead of the original accusative sometimes they are attested with a dative [@next b].
+Note that some of these verbs also have a governed preposition [@next c] and a reflexive alternation [@next d].

 :::ex
 a.
 Mich graut.